Constraining the neutral hydrogen fraction during reionization: Cross-simulation inference using power spectrum and bispectrum: Simulating the Inference Model

 To simulate inference models, we use the publicly available {\sf 21cmFAST} code \citep{Mesinger2011}.
 This framework efficiently produces three-dimensional brightness temperature fields by applying first-order perturbation theory for structure formation and an excursion-set formalism to identify ionized regions based on the local collapsed fraction.
 To maintain consistency, we simulate a box size and spatial resolution identical to those used in our fiducial model.

 The ionization process is parameterized mainly using three physically motivated quantities.
 First, the ionizing efficiency parameter {\sf HII\_EFF\_FACTOR} (or $\zeta_0$), which represents a combination of several factors, e.g., the star formation efficiency, the number of ionizing photons produced per baryon, and the escape fraction of these photons.
 Second, {\sf R\_BUBBLE\_MAX} defines the maximum mean free path of ionizing photons.
-Third, {\sf ION\_Tvir\_MIN} represents the minimum virial temperature required for a halo to star-forming galaxies \citep{Greig2015}.
+Third, {\sf ION\_Tvir\_MIN} represents the minimum virial temperature required for a halo to host star-forming galaxies \citep{Greig2015}.
 We generate $\delta T_{\rm b}$ snapshots at the same six redshifts used for the fiducial model.
+The three-parameter set $\{\zeta_0,\, {\sf R\_BUBBLE\_MAX},\, {\sf ION\_Tvir\_MIN}\}$ adopted here constitutes a standard physically motivated minimal parameterization of EoR astrophysics with sufficient flexibility to reproduce a broad class of reionization histories and enables straightforward interpretation \citep{Greig2015}.
+However, this compact parameterization also imposes structural limitations on the {\sf 21cmFAST} model space and may therefore not capture the full range of physically plausible reionization scenarios.

 A dataset was constructed using Latin hypercube sampling with 1000 points to ensure efficient coverage of the parameter space.
 The parameter ranges span ${\sf HII\_EFF} \in [10,100]$, ${\sf R\_BUBBLE\_MAX} \in [5,30]$ and $\log_{10}({\sf ION\_Tvir\_MIN}/{\rm K}) \in [4.0,5.7]$.
+To examine whether the {\sf 21cmFAST} training set provides sufficient coverage of the {\sf ReionYuga} ionization history across redshift, we directly compare the corresponding ionization histories in Appendix~\ref{app:xhi_comparison}.
+We find that the {\sf ReionYuga} ionization history is shifted toward slightly later reionization relative to the median of the {\sf 21cmFAST} model ensemble.
+However, the true value of $\xb$ at every redshift considered is contained within the range spanned by the training set.
+This implies that the emulator is applied strictly within its training domain at all analyzed redshifts, so that the inference is not driven by extrapolation.
 From each simulation box, we extract the $\xb$ and compute summary statistics, i.e., the power spectrum and the bispectrum.
 In our emulator, discussed in Section~\ref{sec:emulators}, these $\xb$ serve as input while the summary statistics are the output.